PyratLabs/ansible-role-k3s/README.md

 These parameters allow for assigning additional args to K3s during runtime.
-For instance, to use the Azure Cloud Controller, assign the below to the master node's configuration in your host file.
+For instance, to use the Azure Cloud Controller, assign the below to the control node's configuration in your host file.

 **YAML**: